 The second thing you should consider is how to move around the island.
-Public transportation is not very common or reliable.
+Public transportation is not very extended or reliable.
 Buses are almost non-existent, while trains are old and extremely slow.
-The most convenient (and practically unique) way is to visit Sicily by car.
+With no doubt the most convenient plan is to visit Sicily by car.

 Although Sicilians have a reputation for being bad drivers, we did not have any problems.
-If you are into Road Trips, Sicily is an authentic paradise for such.
+If you are into Road Trips, Sicily is an authentic paradise.

 CAR RENTAL IN SICILY

-Upon arrival, first thing you have to do in Sicily is renting a car.
-Unless you fly to Palermo, which, in that case, the best idea is to rent the car for your Sicilian road trip the day you leave this city.
+Upon arrival in Sicily, the first thing on your list should be renting a car.
+Unless you fly to Palermo, where we suggest renting the car for your Sicilian road trip the day you leave this city.
 Driving and parking in Palermo is completely chaotic.
 The best option is to use public transportation while visiting the city, and later return to the airport to pick up the rental car.

 AIRPORTS IN SICILY